Internet-of-People/iop-location-based-network/README.md

   [download here](https://github.com/philsquared/Catch)

 Dependencies to be installed:
-- protoc-compiler package, preferably 3.x, but also should work with 2.x after minimal changes on the protocol definition.
+- libprotobuf-dev package.
+Included sources are generated with 3.x, but 2.x should also work after minimal changes on the protocol definition.
 Available as an Ubuntu package or [download and compile cpp version manually](https://github.com/google/protobuf)
-- libspatialite-dev, libspatialite and libsqlite3 packages.
-Any recent version is expected to work.
-  Available as an Ubuntu package or
-  [download and compile manually](https://www.gaia-gis.it/fossil/libspatialite/index)
+- libspatialite-dev package, any recent version is expected to work.
+Available as an Ubuntu package or [download and compile manually](https://www.gaia-gis.it/fossil/libspatialite/index)

+Generated sourcesa already included in directory generated:
+- ProtoBuf classes used for messaging.
+Provided script regenerate.sh also needs a protobuf compiler.
+  The protocol definition can be [downloaded from here](https://raw.githubusercontent.com/Internet-of-People/message-protocol/master/IopLocNet.proto)